-When we compare preparation methods, espresso coffee is the one "closest" to instant due to the high pressure.
-We can separate the process in 3 stages: 1^O WETTING: In this stage the coffee particules are prepared for the extraction of soluble solids.
+Among all coffee brewing methods, espresso is the most similar one because both use high pressure.
+We can split the process in 3 stages: 1^O WETTING: At this stage the coffee particules are prepared for the extraction of soluble solids.

-2[•] EXTRACTION: The extraction of soluble solids occurs rapidly, after water absorption.
+2[©] EXTRACTION: The extraction of soluble solids occurs rapidly, after water absorption.